Carin Jennings-Gabarra: Early life and education

 While born in East Orange, New Jersey, Jennings-Gabarra grew up in Rancho Palos Verdes, California, where she attended Palos Verdes High School from 1980 to 1983.
 During her four seasons playing high school soccer, she scored 226 goals and was a four-time High School All-American and a three-time California Most Valuable Player.

 After high school, Jennings-Gabarra attended the University of California, Santa Barbara where she played on the UC Santa Barbara Gauchos women's soccer team from 1983 through 1986.
 In 1984, Jennings-Gabarra set the NCAA Division I women's soccer single-season records for goals (34), goals per game (1.55), points (80), and points per game (3.64).

 She finished her college career holding numerous NCAA Division I women's soccer records including 102 goals scored, 1.29 goals per game, 60 assists, 0.76 assists per game, 264 points, and 3.34 points per game.

-She was named as a second-team All-American in 1984 and 1985 and a third-team All-American in 1987.
-She graduated from UCSB in 1987 with a bachelor’s degree in business management.
-Gabarra was named the school’s Athlete of the Decade and in 1991 the university inducted Gabarra into its Hall of Fame.
+She was named a second-team All-American in 1984 and 1985 and a third-team All-American in 1987.
+She graduated from UCSB in 1987 with a bachelor's degree in business management.
+Gabarra was named the school's Athlete of the Decade and in 1991 the university inducted Gabarra into its Hall of Fame.

 In 2000, Soccer America selected Jennings-Gabarra to its College Team of the Century.

 Playing career

 Club

-Jennings-Gabarra played with The Los Angeles Blues (now the Southern California Blues) and later with Southern California Ajax of Manhattan Beach, California.
+Jennings-Gabarra played with The Los Angeles Blues (later the Southern California Blues) and later with Southern California Ajax of Manhattan Beach, California.
 In 1992 and 1993, Ajax won the USASA National Amateur Cup.

-Jennings and defender Joy Biefeld-Fawcett both were members of the Manhattan Beach club women's soccer team Ajax in the late 1980s and early 1990s and routinely played at Columbia Park in Torrance, California.
+Jennings and defender Joy Fawcett both were members of the Manhattan Beach club women's soccer team Ajax in the late 1980s and early 1990s and routinely played at Columbia Park in Torrance, California.
 In 1991, Ajax won the U.S. women's amateur championship.

 In 1993, Los Angeles United of the Continental Indoor Soccer League drafted Jennings-Gabarra.

 International

-Jennings-Gabarra’s fame rests on her achievements with the United States women's national soccer team.
+Jennings-Gabarra's fame rests on her achievements with the United States women's national soccer team.
 During her ten-year career, spanning 1987 to 1996, she earned 117 caps and scored 53 goals.

 1991 World Cup

 During the early 1990s, Jennings-Gabarra was part of the national team's "Triple-Edged Sword".
 The term, coined by the Chinese media during the 1991 FIFA Women's World Cup, included two other prolific scorers, April Heinrichs and Michelle Akers.
-Of those three players, Akers scored ten goals at the World Cup to claim the Golden Boot, while Jennings-Gabarra added six as the tournament's second leading scorer.
-Jennings helped the U.S. national team win the first women's World Cup.
-She was also selected as the Golden Ball Award winner as the tournament’s top player.
+Of those three players, Akers scored ten goals at the World Cup to claim the Golden Boot, while Jennings-Gabarra added six as the tournament's second-leading scorer.
+Jennings helped the U.S. national team win the first FIFA Women's World Cup.
+She was also selected as the Golden Ball Award winner as the tournament's top player.